m5stack/m5-docs/en/get-started/establish-serial-connection.rst

     Setting Serial Communication in PuTTY on Linux

-Then open serial port in terminal and check, if you see any log printed out by ESP32.
-The log contents will depend on application loaded to ESP32.
-An example log by ESP32 is shown below.
+Then open serial port in terminal and check, if you see any log printed out by your board.
+The log contents will depend on application loaded to your board.
+An example log by your board is shown below.

 .. highlight:: none